 Prometric is the testing company that gives and proctors a number of professional tests, including the CMA exam.
 To schedule your Prometric CMA exam, visit the ICMA page on the company’s website.
 A column on the left-hand side of the screen lists several actions you can perform.
 To pick a test date, click “Schedule.”

-This will bring you to a page that will allow you to select the state in which you’ll take the exam.
+Next, you’ll see a page allowing you to select the state where you’ll take the exam.
 (Alternatively, you can also now take the CMA exam via remote proctoring.
 Read more about this option in the FAQs below.)
 Click on the drop-down menu to make your selection, and then click “Next.”

 Next, the website will provide several paragraphs of information about eligibility, seat availability for Prometric’s CMA exam, what to bring, and much more.
 Note that you don’t have to make any more payments at this step.
-Make sure you read all of the information before clicking “Next” to continue.
+Ensure you read all the information before clicking “Next” to continue.

 The following page is where you will input the authorization number in your confirmation email.
 You will also need to type in the first 4 letters of your last name before clicking “Next.”